Last updated on August 7th, 2023

 Weight Management

 Additional calories get converted into triglycerides and stored in the body as fat.
-If a person can lower their calories, they can decrease their triglyceride levels.
+If people can lower their calories, they can decrease their triglyceride levels.
 Targeting and maintaining a moderate weight using meal planning and exercise is better.

 Other lifestyle modifications to assist the reduction of triglycerides may involve: